Elder Futhark Runes and Their Meaning (+ How to Use Them)

 Heritage, ancestry, homeland |

 Modern rune use is intentional and symbolic rather than linguistic.
-The most common applications reflect a desire to connect with Norse heritage and personal values.
+The most common applications reflect a desire to connect with Norse heritage, but also with personal values.

 Rune Jewelry and Amulets

-Rune jewelry is the most widespread modern use.
-Pendants, rings, and bracelets feature individual runes chosen for their meaning.
+From pendants, rings, to bracelets, these every day pieces feature individual runes chosen for their meaning.
 A warrior focused on discipline may choose Tiwaz, while someone honoring ancestry may choose Othala.

 Wearing rune jewelry allows Norse enthusiasts to carry symbols that align with their values without altering historical context.